S2Mackinley/city-explorer-api/README.md

 Actual time needed to complete: too long

-Name of feature:
+## Name of feature: Added weather json file (placeholder)

-Estimate of time needed to complete:
+Estimate of time needed to complete: 10 hours

-Start time:
+Start time: 1:30pm

-Finish time:
+Finish time: 9:00pm

-Actual time needed to complete:
+Actual time needed to complete: 7.5hours

-Name of feature:
+## Name of feature: added weather from api

-Estimate of time needed to complete:
+Estimate of time needed to complete: 10 hours

-Start time:
+Start time: 2:00pm

-Finish time:
+Finish time:9:00pm

-Actual time needed to complete:
+Actual time needed to complete: 7+hours im not done =(

-Name of feature:
+## Name of feature:

-Estimate of time needed to complete:
+Estimate of time needed to complete:added movies API

-Start time:
+Start time: 2:00pm

-Finish time:
+Finish time: 9:00pm

-Actual time needed to complete:
+Actual time needed to complete: im sadly still working on this =( no completed..

-Name of feature:
+## Name of feature:

 Estimate of time needed to complete: